AshwinSathian/bing-distance-matrix/README.md

 ### Methods

 #### `getDistanceMatrix`
-This method resturns a promise that resoves to give the Distance Matrix results
+This method returns a promise that resoves to give the Distance Matrix data

 ```js
 const options = {